Information for Residents of

 General Design Rules

-1. Use a single SSID (network name) for both the 2.4 GHz and 5 GHz frequency bands.
-Also create a 2.4 GHz only network which will be used for various stand alone devices, like dishwashers, refrigerators, cars, etc. Often these devices cannot connect to a mixed 2.4/5 GHz network.
+1. Use a single network name for the 2.4 GHz, 5 GHz and 6 GHz frequency bands.
+Also create a 2.4 GHz only network which will be used for various stand alone devices, like dishwashers, refrigerators, cars, etc. Often these devices cannot connect to a mixed 2.4/5/6 GHz network.
 Assign a password to these networks.

-2. Create a "Guest" network SSID, which is locked down to only allow access out to the Internet.
+2. Create a "Guest" network, which is locked down to only allow access out to the Internet.
 Use a very easy to remember password since guests will ask for this and you don't want to be hunting for where you wrote the password.

 3. Manually assign channels for each Access Point.
 While some APs can automatically choose their own channels, it rarely works well in practice.
 Draw a floorplan map of your deployment and figure out which APs get assigned what channels, with the idea being that adjacent APs do not have the same channel.

-5. Use 80 Mhz wide channels for the 5 Ghz band.
+5. Use 80 MHz wide channels for the 5 GHz band, and 160 MHz wide channels for the 6 GHz band

-7. If you can, adjust the signal strength of the 2.4 Ghz band to be at low or medium strength, except for those APs that need to cover a wide area, like those expected to cover a yard.
-This will allow devices to preferentially use the less crowded and higher speed 5 Ghz band.
+8. If you can, adjust the signal strength of the 2.4 GHz band to be at low or medium strength, except for those APs that need to cover a wide area, like those expected to cover a yard.
+This will allow devices to preferentially use the less crowded and higher speed 5 or 6 GHz band.

 Tools